GenericMappingTools/gmt/doc/rst/source/psrose.rst

 **-S**\ [**n**]\ *plot_radius*
     Specifies radius of plotted circle (append a unit from **c**\ \|\ **i**\ \|\ **p**).
-    Use **-Sn** to normalize input radii (or bin counts if **-A** is used) by the largest value so all adii (or bin counts) range from 0 to 1.
+    Use **-Sn** to normalize input radii (or bin counts if **-A** is used) by the largest value so all radii (or bin counts) range from 0 to 1.

 .. _-T: